vircadia/vircadia-native-core/BUILD_WIN.md

 * Visual C++ 2008 Redistributables
 * Win32 OpenSSL v1.0.1h

-Install OpenSSL into the Windows system directory, to make sure that QT uses the version that you've just installed, and not some other version.
+Install OpenSSL into the Windows system directory, to make sure that Qt uses the version that you've just installed, and not some other version.

 ###Intel Threading Building Blocks (TBB)